Chickpea Sandwiches

-Even though I have a gluten-free diet, I avoid processed foods as much as possible.
-So you won’t see me eating bread, sweets or snacks too often.
-But, I must admit, I do crave a hot, steamy, gluten-free sandwich or bread every once in a while!
-And these vegan lunch recipes are so delicious!
+I am so happy to see that more and more gluten-free products appear each day in the stores here in Romania, too.
+Even though I have a gluten-free diet, I avoid processed foods as much as possible, so you won’t see me eating bread, sweets or snacks too often.
+But I must admit, I do crave a hot, steamy, gluten-free sandwich every once in a while!
+I had the opportunity to test these new products myself and I loved them, so I decided to turn these gluten-free Ciabatta bread rolls into chickpea sandwiches.

+I made some really crispy and flavorful chickpea patties to go with these.
 Because my basil plant wasn’t feeling very well, I turned it into pesto!
-So mean of me… I know. 😀 It will grow back, though, so don’t worry!
-I followed this vegan pesto recipe, but used cashews and also added some nutritional yeast.
-It was delicious!
-I spread it all over these Ciabatta bread rolls.
+I followed this kind of vegan cooking spirit and made my own pesto with cashews and a little nutritional yeast, then spread it all over these Ciabatta bread rolls.

 Green Chickpea Sandwiches